2023 Best Value Social Sciences Bachelor's Degree Schools in North Carolina

 Full Social Sciences at Western Carolina University Report

 You’ll be in good company if you decide to attend Fayetteville State University.
 It ranked #4 on our 2023 Best Value Social Sciences Bachelor’s Degree Schools in North Carolina list.
-Located in the medium-sized city of Fayetteville, Fayetteville State University is a public college with a medium-sized student population.
+Located in the medium-sized city of Fayetteville, Fayetteville State University is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at Fayetteville State University are $5,379 per year.